silksong-modding/Silksong.DataManager/README.md

 }
 ```

-Note that the stored type (`SaveData` in this case) must be a reference type; using a value type, such
-as a struct, will result in a compile-time error.

 When the player starts a new game - specifically at the end of GameManager.StartNewGame - DataManager
 will read the value of the OnceSaveData property, and if non-null, serialize it in the game's saves
 directory, under `Modded/OncePerSave/N/GUID.json.dat`, where N is the save slot's number and GUID the